wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 }
 ```

-The code above is sayiing if 10 is greater than 2, log "Yep" to the console.
+The code above is saying if 10 is greater than 2, log "Yep" to the console.

 The entire if statement is `if(10>2){console.log('Yep`);}`

-The code within the paranthesis following the if statement, `(10 > 2)`, is what is referred to as the **condition**.
+The code within the parenthesis following the if statement, `(10 > 2)`, is what is referred to as the **condition**.

 The condition is going to be evaluated to true or false.
 By evaluated, what we mean is that if you were to run that in the console (`10 > 2`) it would evaluate to true or false.